 - If you add a new variation (D), it will initially be allocated 25% of the traffic, allowing the system to evaluate it, while still allocating A more than B, and B more than C.

 In short, when using Dynamic Allocation, you can and should edit your variations to weed out losing variations and try new ones.
 The algorithm is designed to constantly adjust and optimize the allocation so you get the best possible results.

-Explore and Exploit are terms that define how much is "wasted" on learning, and how much on taking advantage of what is learned.
-In Dynamic Allocation, the rate of explore and exploit is 10/90.
+Explore and exploit are terms that define how much is "wasted" on learning, and how much on taking advantage of what is learned.
+In Dynamic Allocation, the explore and exploit ratio is 10/90.
 Meaning, 10% of traffic will be served a random variation, and 90% will be served with the better performing variation.
-This allows Dynamic Yield to direct most traffic to the leading variation, but still learn about "losing" variations, and allow losing variations to bounce back.
+This enables Dynamic Yield to direct most traffic to the leading variation, but still learn about "losing" variations, and enable losing variations to bounce back.